-Samples were processed at the Department of Parks and Wildlife's Vegetation Health Service (VHS) laboratory in Kensington using the Eucalyptus sieberi cotyledon baiting method.
+Samples were processed at the Department of Biodiversity, Conservation and Attractions' Vegetation Health Service (VHS) laboratory in Kensington using the Eucalyptus sieberi cotyledon baiting method.
 The laboratory provides a dedicated, specialist scientific service for the detection and identification of Phytophthora species from samples associated with Western Australia's forest and conservation estate, timber harvesting and mining activities, private industry and research.